elas-na-literatura/elas-na-literatura.github.io/index.markdown

 # To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

 layout: home
-banner: Bem vindo(a) ao nosso projeto!
+banner: Bem-vindo(a) ao nosso projeto!
 ---

 <script>